epfl-ada/ada-2022-project-adamantiumforgers/README.md

 ## Research Questions
 We will try to answer the following questions, in accordance to the time available before the milestone 3:
 1. Can we identify communities inside the main US News&Politics channels ?
-Is there a clear left-right polarization and isolated communities on each side?
+Is there a clear left-right polarization or is the polarization independent of classical political party confrontation ?
-2. Can we identify natural communities in the whole dataset, independently of the political orientation?
-3. What is the distribution of users polarization?
+2. What is the distribution of users polarization?
 Is it Gaussian?
 How many very extreme users do we see?
 For this purpose, we will assign a p-score (polarization or political score) to users.
-4. Based on the communities identified, can we describe political orientation of audience of non-News&Politics channels ?
+3. Based on the communities identified, can we describe political orientation of audience of non-News&Politics channels ?
 Study a few particular «neutral» channels (ex : Education, Gaming, Comedy Channels ...) or marginal channels (Flat Earth Society) and analyze their audience and their links with news channels.
-5. How are main political events treated by channels in different communities ?
+4. How are main political events treated by channels in different communities ?
 Study various events by filtering by tags, descriptions or video titles that contains key words, for example "US Election", "Impeachment", "Hunter Biden", "Capitol".

 ## Additional dataset